Easy Creative Fundraising Ideas for Libraries

 You can count on librarians to tie-in the nearest holiday with books they have on hand.
 So, why not plan an annual holiday fundraiser during New Year’s, Valentine’s Day, Easter, Fourth of July, Halloween, Thanksgiving, or Christmas?
 Ask a starving artist to design a beautiful calendar.

-- Tell the library visitors they can purchase a calendar for them self, or as a gift.
+- Tell the library visitors they can purchase a calendar for themselves or as a gift.

 - Collect payment upfront for the calendar.